 However, as much as the social networks may prefer us to use their native apps for all our social activities, this can be incredibly difficult and time-consuming if you engage in social media marketing.
 None include built-in scheduling facilities, and it is not practical for marketers to go online every time that they feel they should make a post.
 Imagine Jeff Bullas, who averages 96 tweets per day every day, having to go onto Twitter every 15 minutes, 24 hours per day, seven days per week.
 It would either drive him mad from lack of sleep (and time to do anything else) or require him to pay staff around the clock simply to monitor his Twitter account.
 Social media marketing apps play a critical role in making bulk social media posting viable.
 Without them, the industry would never have evolved to the level it is today.

-10 of the Best Social Media Posting Apps:
+11 of the Best Social Media Posting Apps for 2021:

 The first thing you notice when using Loomly is its clean, uncluttered interface.
 The first time you use the social management app, Loomly launches a well-structured, helpful wizard, that is effectively a guided tutorial.